 - Install a microSD card (optional)

-- Install the SIM card (MC5574 only)

 - Install the main battery.

-- Charge the MC55. - Power on the MC55.
+- Charge the MC55.

+Power on the MC55.

-Installing a microSD Card
+Installing a microSD Card (MC55A0)

 The microSD card slot provides secondary non-volatile storage.
 The slot is located under the battery pack.
 Refer to the documentation provided with the card for more information, and follow the manufacturer's recommendations for use.